nirmata/nirmata-scripts/k8s-cert-check/README.md

-This Script is used to send an alert when Kubernetes certs are expired
+# script to send an alert when Kubernetes certificates expire a month in advance